brandontanner/ATM-Exercise/README.md

 3. When that is complete, load **localhost:8080** in the browser and click on the link for **index.html**.
 This will load the project in the browser.
 4. Select an option in the drop down menu, type a number in the input box, and press submit to interact with the program.

+### Technology Used

+- HTML
+- Javascript
+- CSS
+- React

+### Features

+- Drop down menu to select deposit or withdrawal.
+- Input box and submit button for deposit and withdrawal.
+- Cannot withdraw more money than is in the account.

 ### Roadmap of Future Improvements

 - **Transaction History** I plan to add the functionality of the program logging each of the transactions in a transaction history that will appear as a list.